 K-9 Courage Program

-Zoetis founded this program to provide veterinary medical support for military and police dogs who work to protect our communities.
-Once military and police dogs retire, with no guaranteed pension for their medical care, the burden and cost of care fall solely on their caregivers.
-Every year, we grant 550 retired dogs with $300 each that can be applied toward veterinary expenses ranging from wellness visits and vaccines to prescription medications and treats.
-Zoetis also donates $10,000 annually to both of our partners in the program, The Sage Foundation for Dogs Who Serve and the National Police Dog Foundation, to support their general work for service dogs.
+Zoetis founded this program in 2015 to provide veterinary medical support for retired military and police dogs who have worked to protect our communities.
+Once these dogs retire, with no guaranteed pension for their medical care, the burden and cost of care fall solely on their caregivers.
+In 2017, Zoetis expanded the program to include service dogs that have specialized training to provide critical assistance to veterans with Post-Traumatic Stress.
+The program provides the owner of each dog with $300 annually on a debit card that can be applied toward veterinary expenses ranging from wellness visits and vaccines to prescription medications and treats.
+Zoetis also donates $10,000 annually to our partners in the program: The Sage Foundation for Dogs Who Serve, the National Police Dog Foundation and American Humane.

 Many individuals lost to suicide in Australia are from the farming community.
 In Australia, Zoetis is a supporting partner of beyondblue, an organization that raises awareness for anxiety, depression and suicide prevention.
 The partnership included a campaign that raised awareness and funds for beyondblue.
 For every Zoetis cattle or sheep vaccine sold from Aug.
 1 to Oct.
 30, 2016, the company donated $5 to beyondblue for a total of $100,000 in donations.
 Zoetis customers and colleagues also participated in the campaign through reseller competitions and colleague fundraising events.
 The partnership is one example of Zoetis’ efforts worldwide to promote mental wellness in the livestock farming and veterinary professional communities.